chaolinzhanglab/DeltaSplice/README.md

 >>>

 ### Run model training/evaluation
 The script to reproduce model training is experiments/model_train/run.sh, which will train 5 models with different random seeds with the same data.
+You can run it directly by `bash experiments/model_train/run.sh`.

-An example command line to train a model is as follows,
+An example python command line to train a model is as follows,
 >>>
     # example
     python main.py --save_path experiments/model_train/DeltaSplice_rep0/ --is_train=True --train_data_path=data/train_val_test/train/data.json --valid_data_path=data/train_val_test/valid/data.json --seed=321